 Reading is a great habit, and most people who enjoy reading as adults picked up this habit in their childhood.
-However, today kids spend most of their free time on their tablets and iPads watching videos or playing games.
+However, today kids spend most of their free time on their tablets and iPads watching videos or playing games so it’s important to find a way to encourage them to read.
 In this article, we will first go through the disadvantages of tablet use, then compare using tablets with reading, and finally, we will compare board games and picture games and help you decide which is the right book type for your child.

 Let us start with some reasons why parents should restrict children’s screen time.